psychobas/website_dominik/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, thanks for stopping by!
-My name is Dominik, I love learning new things.
-This is why next to my degree in Psychology I also persued a degree in Economics.
-It is also one of the reasons
-I decided to go for a PhD in Economic Psychology at the Center for Philanthropy Studies and the Center for Economic Psychology at the University of Basel.
-Through my studies I discovered my passion for data (science).
+I'm currently a PhD student at the Center for Philanthropy Studies (CEPS) and the Center for Economic Psychology at the University of Basel.
+I study social preferences and nonprofit organizations and I am passionate about Natural Language Processing and Data Science.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Nunc eget lorem dolor sed viverra ipsum nunc.
-Ac ut consequat semper viverra.
-Urna nunc id cursus metus aliquam eleifend mi.
-Consectetur adipiscing elit ut aliquam purus.
-Et molestie ac feugiat sed lectus vestibulum mattis ullamcorper.
-Suspendisse sed nisi lacus sed viverra.
-Quis blandit turpis cursus in hac habitasse platea dictumst quisque.
-Habitant morbi tristique senectus et netus et malesuada fames.
-Convallis a cras semper auctor neque vitae tempus.
-Quis blandit turpis cursus in hac habitasse.
-Laoreet sit amet cursus sit amet.
-Pellentesque dignissim enim sit amet venenatis urna.
-Posuere lorem ipsum dolor sit amet consectetur adipiscing elit.
-Eu facilisis sed odio morbi quis commodo odio aenean sed.